paulgasbarra/pokedex/README.md

 It's a fun api and there is a lot that can be done with it.

 Thank you for the coding opportunity.
 Hope you enjoy.

-There are many features that could be added.